Find out more about our modern, innovative, flexible learning opportunities here.

-There is a wide variety of optional courses available at each of these levels.
-The annual Senior Course Information lists those currently provided.
+There is a wide variety of courses available at Years 11, 12 and 13.
+SchoolPoint has details of the courses currently available.
 All courses of study are subject to student enrolment numbers and staffing availability.
 The aim is to provide a course of study at which each student is likely to succeed.

-To make informed choices, students will need to think carefully, read the information provided in the Course Information and go through the following:
+To make informed choices, students will need to think carefully, read the information provided on SchoolPoint and go through the following:

 Assess your ability in subjects: